A tour about existence and uniqueness of dg enhancements and lifts: Uniqueness of enhancements in the unbounded case

 To this end, consider the triangulated category $\D(\cG)$, with $\cG$ a Grothendieck category.
 We know that there is an exact equivalence

 where $A$ is the endomorphism ring of a generator $G$ of $\cG$, and that the quotient category is well generated (see \autoref{ex:alphacompgen}).
 As $\D(\Mod{A})\iso\dgD(A)$, where we think of $A$ as a category with one object, we see that (a.1) holds.
 As explained in \autoref{rmk:gc}, up to isomorphism, $\fQ(\Yon(A))$ is sent precisely to $G$ under \eqref{eqn:equiv}.
-Thus, since there are no negative Hom's between objects of $\cG$, (b.1) and (b.2) hold.
+Thus, since there are no negative Hom's between objects of $\cG$, (b.2) holds.
+Moreover, take $\cR$ to be the full subcategory of $\dgD(\cA)/\cL\cong\D(\Mod{A})/\cL$ whose objects are sent, under the equivalence \eqref{eqn:equiv}, to objects of $\D(\cG)$ with cohomologies in strictly positive degree.
+With this choice, $\fQ$ is right vanishing and (b.1) holds true.
 On the other hand, (a.2) does not hold, by \autoref{lem:compar1}, whenever $\D(\cG)$ is not compactly generated (for instance, when $\cG=\Sh(X)$ as in \autoref{ex:noncomp}).